 Symptoms of hip impingement often develop during adolescence and gradually become more noticeable with age.

 Early diagnosis and treatment of hip impingement can help prevent additional damage to the hip joint.
 If left untreated, hip impingement can lead to osteoarthritis of the hip.

 There isn’t one single hip impingement test.
 Diagnosing hip impingement often includes:

 - X-rays to show irregularities in the hip joint.

 - Computed tomography (CT) scan or MRI to provide a more detailed view of the femoral head, acetabulum and amount of cartilage damage.

-If your child has hip impingement and your family comes to Gillette Children’s Specialty Healthcare for treatment, we might recommend:
+If your child has hip impingement and your family comes to Gillette Children’s for treatment, we might recommend:

 - Anti-inflammatory or pain-relieving medication.